sesame-project/simulationBasedTesting/documentation/userguide.md

 currently be 8089 for both simulators, typically the hostname should be "localhost".

-The selected type of information and parsing method also alters the internal operation of several fuzzing operations; for example, selecting the JSON ParsingMethod when using ROS allows the use of structured variables, while within raw variables, the STRING parsing method should be used.
-These MRS variables are referenced when specifying the testing model *variablesToAffect* (e.g., fuzzing operations are selected to operate upon a particular variable).
+It is important for the MRS model to contain entries for simulator variables and their associated data types, for every simulator variable that the platform should subscribe to.
+Also, nodes should be introduced to represent each robot or simulator component that should be involved in fuzz testing, and the nodes set to transmit the relevant simulator variable.
+The defined MRS variables are referenced later when setting up the fuzzing operations in the testing model, setting *variablesToAffect* (e.g., fuzzing operations are selected to operate upon a particular variable).

 Examples for the MRS model structure for both ROS and KUKA/TTS are given below: